-Anderson County COVID-19 update
+Anderson County COVID-19 Update

-Anderson County reported 15 new confirmed and probable cases of COVIID-19 on Friday, Jan.
-29.
+Anderson County reported 20 new confirmed and probable cases of COVID-19 on Monday, Feb.
+1.

 Please refer to the NetHealth Dashboard below for statistics for COVID-19 in East Texas.